Save Hemp Beverages

 • Minnesota businesses lose revenue

-• Jobs across the hemp supply chain are put at risk
+• Jobs across the hemp supply chain are at risk

 This is not a solution.
 It is a step backward.